Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: NaI crystal detectors

 \subsection{Crystal assembly}

-Commercial grade crystals manufactured by Alpha Spectra Inc.\,(AS): six crystals with two different dimensions of 3 inch diameter and 4 inch length and 3 inch diameter and 8 inch length in cylindrical geometry are labeled as NEO-1 to NEO-6, respectively.
-Further, the lateral surfaces of each crystal were wrapped in approximately 10 layers of 250\,$\mu$m-thick Tetratex reflective sheets, then inserted into the copper tubes in a nitrogen gas environment, and sealed to render them air tight.
-A novel technique of the crystal encapsulation was developed for the efficient collection of scintillation photons and maximizing the measured light yield as described in Ref.~\cite{Choi:2020qcj}.
-First the size of the crystal end face was matched to that of the PMT photocathode.
-In addition, only a single optical pad was used between the PMT window and the NaI(Tl) end face although typical encase of the NaI(Tl) crystal require three layers of optical interfaces owing to quartz window.
+Six commercial-grade crystals with two different dimensions are manufactured by Alpha Spectra Inc.\,(AS): four with 3-inch diameter and 4-inch length, and two with 3-inch diameter and 8-inch length.
+These crystals are labeled NEO-1 to NEO-6.
+Further, the lateral surfaces of each crystal are wrapped in approximately 10 layers of 250-$\mu$m-thick teflon reflective sheets, inserted into the copper tubes in a nitrogen gas environment, and sealed to render them airtight.
+A novel technique for crystal encapsulation is developed to collect scintillation photons efficiently and maximize the measured light yield, as described in Ref.~\cite{Choi:2020qcj}.
+First, the size of the crystal end-face is matched to that of the PMT photocathode.
+In addition, only a single optical pad is used between the PMT window and the NaI(Tl) end face, although the typical encasement of the NaI(Tl) crystal requires three layers of optical interfaces owing to quartz windows.
 This detector-sensor combined assembly reduces light losses due to reflections at each optical interface.
-Consequently, on applying this design to the NEON crystals, approximately 50\,\% increased light yield was achieved compared to that of the COSINE-100 crystals~\cite{Choi:2020qcj}.
+Consequently, by applying this design to the NEON crystals, an approximately 50\,\% increased light yield is achieved compared to that of the COSINE-100 crystals~\cite{Choi:2020qcj}.

-The bare crystals and completed assemblies are presented in Fig.~\ref{ref:crystal_det} for two different sizes.
+The bare crystals and completed assemblies are shown in Fig.~\ref{ref:crystal_det} for the two different sizes.
 The measured light yields for the NEON crystals are summarized in Table~\ref{table:LightYield}.
-Further details regarding the encapsulation and detector assembly can be found in~\cite{Choi:2020qcj,Park:2020fsq}.
+Further details regarding encapsulation and detector assembly can be found in~\cite{Choi:2020qcj,Park:2020fsq}.